ragib1481/fourier_optics/README.md

 There is a small example in the main.py file to show scalar propagation.
 I hope to build an extensive simulation package for fourier optics overtime.
-For now a reliable package for scalar light propagation simulation is [POPPY] (https://github.com/spacetelescope/poppy).
+For now a reliable package for scalar light propagation simulation is [POPPY](https://github.com/spacetelescope/poppy).

 On the other hand this is my personal project and the sole idea is to have a simulation package with auto-differentiation capability.